 As you enter the Swiss’ Boeing 777-300ER aircraft via the massive boarding doors, your first impression will be that of the welcoming galley.
 This sleek space features an illuminated welcome panel in addition to an illuminated world map in a wood finish that mirrors the one in the reception of the Swiss lounges at Zürich airport.

-The entrance galley separates the two Business Class cabins: a small cabin with only 10 seats (in 2 rows) is located behind the First Class cabin to the left of the boarding door, while the main and much large Business Class cabin is located to the right, featuring an impressive 52 seats (in 11 rows).
+The entrance galley separates the two Business Class cabins: a small cabin with only 10 seats (in 2 rows) is located behind the First Class cabin to the left of the boarding door.
+In contrast, the main and much large Business Class cabin is located to the right, featuring an impressive 52 seats (in 11 rows).

 The totally redesigned Business Class cabin interior of the new Swiss flagship plane is quite impressive.
-Decor has a luxurious and elegant with a lightness of authentic Swiss touch.
+The decor is luxurious and elegant with a lightness of authentic Swiss touch.
 The dark-colored seat cushions, wooden veneer panels, and cream-colored fabrics lend the cabin an almost residential ambiance.

 The 62 Business Class seats, which are more like little cubicles, are Thompson Vantage seats placed in a staggered configuration or so-called Sogerma Solstys layout.
 This is basically an alternating 1-2-2 and 2-2 -1 seat configuration, whereby the foot compartment for each seat is located between and under the seat(s) in front.